 This section pulls in information you entered when you created your account.
-Confirm that what appears here is correct; click the My Profile link to make changes.
+Confirm that what appears here is correct; click the Profile Section link to make changes.

 Examples of alternate names include:

 - Birth names (if different from current legal name)